dhandeeswaran2005/SR-FLIPFLOP-USING-CASE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:DHANDEESWARAN SELVAKUMAR RegisterNumber:212223110009
 */
 ~~~
 module sr_flipflop(q, q_bar, s, r, clk, reset);